ibm-cloud-docs/vmwaresolutions/services/managingspp.md

 # Managing IBM Spectrum Protect Plus
 {: #managingspp}

-New installations of the IBM Spectrum® Protect Plus service are no longer supported for new or existing deployments of vCenter Server instances.
+New installations of the IBM Spectrum® Protect Plus service are no longer supported for new or existing deployments of {{site.data.keyword.vcf-auto}} instances.
 You can still use or delete existing IBM Spectrum Protect Plus installations on your existing instances.
 If you want to install IBM Spectrum Protect Plus yourself, see [IBM Spectrum Protect Plus documentation](https://www.ibm.com/docs/en/spp){: external}.
 {: deprecated}

 ## Accessing the IBM Spectrum Protect Plus management console